CSCfi/csc-user-guide/docs/data/Allas/migration_tutorial.md

 # Migration example 3: Uploading large files from Taito to Allas <a name="e3"></a>

-In the previous two examples the actual amount of data was rether moderate.
+In the previous two examples the actual amount of data was rather moderate.
 Only some gigabytes.
-If the size of an individual data file is in the level on hundreds of gigabytes or more, the transport of just few files may take longer that is the life time of the token based Allas authentiication.
+If the size of an individual data file is in the level on hundreds of gigabytes or more, the transport of just few files may take longer that is the life time of the token based Allas authentication.

-I this example we use _a-put_ to upload a set of large files from Taito to Allas.
-In this case we use _taito-shell_ as a platform for runnig the process but you could use taito login nodes too.
+In this example we use _a-put_ to upload a set of large files from Taito to Allas.
+We use _taito-shell_ as a platform for running the process but you could use login nodes of Taito too.

 First thing to do is to open a taito-shell connection that we can keep running for a long time.
 For that we have two options: